ubco-W2022T2-data301/project-group-group28/Project_Group_28_Final_Report.md

 # Final Report - Sustainable Development (Group 28)

 ## Introduction
 Our group is excited to explore the umbrella topic "Sustainable Development".
 Development has always been and will be the goal of humanity.
-However, in today's time where the environment is engendered, and as we experience its adverse effects such as climate change, the question arises what can be done to make this development sustainable?
+However, in today's time where the environment is endangered, and as we experience its adverse effects such as climate change, the question arises what can be done to make this development sustainable?
 Hence, through this exploration, we aim to explore the three main factors of sustainable development.
 First, money through the target variable GDP.
 Second, health through the target variable life expectancy.
 Thirst, the environment through the target variable carbon dioxide emissions.
 All in all, we are interested in exploring how these three facts are influenced by the various other factors in the dataset.

 ## Exploratory Data analysis